MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/12-consume.md

 The code snippet does the following:

 1. Creates an instance of your model input.
-1. Uses the `Predict` method in the *.consumption.cs* file to make predictions using the input data you've provided.
+1. Calls the `Predict` method in the *.consumption.cs* file to make predictions using the input data you've provided.

 ## Project templates